Discovery of the anti-glitch in PSR J1835$-$1106: Summary and conclusions

-In this study, we analyzed timing observations of PSR J1835$-$1106 from the Nanshan 26-m and Parkes 64-m radio telescopes and identified a spin-down glitch at MJD 55813(9) with fractional size $\Delta\nu/\nu=-3.46(6)\times10^{-9}$, representing the third such event detected in a RPP.
-We compared the average pulse profiles within $\pm300$ d of the spin-down glitch and found no significant morphological changes, implying that the origin of this event is unlikely to be magnetospheric.
-Furthermore, we estimated the angular‑velocity lag between the normal and superfluid components at the glitch epoch.
-Owing to PSR J1835$-$1106’s relatively small spin‑down rate, this lag is far below $1\ \mathrm{rad\ s^{-1}}$, indicating that the spin-down glitch model proposed by \cite{2014ApJ...797L...4K} does not apply to PSR J1835$-$1106.
+In this study, we analyzed timing observations of PSR J1835$-$1106 from the Nanshan 26-m and Parkes 64-m radio telescopes and identified an anti-glitch at MJD 55813(9) with fractional size $\Delta\nu/\nu=-3.46(6)\times10^{-9}$, representing the third such event detected in a RPP.
+We compared the average pulse profiles within $\pm300$ d of the anti-glitch and found no significant morphological changes.
+This significantly differs from most previously observed anti-glitches.

+The anti-glitches observed in RPPs have traditionally been interpreted through different physical mechanisms.
+For instance, PSR J1522$-$5735's anti-glitch was attributed to inward vortex motion transferring angular momentum from the crust to the superfluid, while that of PSR B0540$-$69 was explained via the $\Delta V$ effect, where the moment of inertia shifts due to partial conversion of superfluid to normal matter.
+This latter mechanism requires a strong sensitivity of superfluid density to angular velocity lag, a condition likely only met in young pulsars with high internal temperatures and substantial angular velocity lag.

+For PSR J1835$-$1106, the observed anti-glitch is preceded by a normal glitch, prompting investigation of whether the $\Delta V$ mechanism is applicable.
+However, estimated angular velocity lag ($\Delta \Omega \sim 1.4\times10^{-3}\ \mathrm{rad\,s^{-1}}$) is far below the required threshold of 1 rad/s.
+Even considering this value as a lower limit, the timescale required to accumulate the necessary lag in PSR J1835$-$1106—about 6800 yr—makes the $\Delta V$ effect implausible.
+This stands in contrast to PSR B0540$-$69, where the combination of a high spin-down rate and a long glitch-free interval makes significant lag buildup more feasible.

+Given this, alternative explanations such as the wind braking model are considered.
+This model posits that anti-glitches result from temporary increases in particle wind luminosity, enhancing the pulsar’s braking torque and mimicking an anti-glitch in timing data.
+Under this framework, the anti-glitch is not a sudden event but a phase of enhanced spin-down spread over a period (up to the 18-day uncertainty in glitch epoch).
+Calculations for PSR J1835$-$1106 show that only a modest increase ($\sim3.6\%$) in particle wind luminosity could account for the observed glitch, consistent with the lack of strong radiative signals.
+Similar small luminosity increases are inferred for other RPPs, such as PSR B0540$-$69 and PSR J1522$-$5735.

+However, the inferred luminosity increase is sensitive to the assumed duration of wind activity.
+If the actual duration is shorter than the epoch uncertainty (e.g., $10\%$ of 18 d), the instantaneous luminosity could be significantly higher (e.g., $\beta^2 \sim 1.39$), possibly producing detectable emission.
+Therefore, high-cadence observational campaigns during suspected anti-glitch events are essential to test for associated radiative changes and to distinguish between superfluid and wind-related origins.

+Note that the persistent post-glitch increase in spin-down rate in PSR J1835$-$1106 can also be naturally interpreted as residual wind activity within the wind braking scenario.
+Additionally, an evaluation of expected versus observed cumulative frequency changes indicates that much of the superfluid angular momentum remains stored or is released via alternative mechanisms, reinforcing the argument against the $\Delta V$ explanation for this pulsar.